Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

-On 1 January 1995, the made for television drama A Father for Charlie premiered.
-Set in the 1930s, Gossett, also an executive producer, plays a farmer who ends up up taking care of the child a racist sharecropper.
-It earned a 14.8 national Nielsen rating, equalling 14.1 million households, making it the eighth highest-rated prime time program for the week of December 26, 1994 to January 1, 1995.
+On January 1, 1995, the made for television drama A Father for Charlie premiered.
+Set in the 1930s, Gossett, also an executive producer, plays a farmer who ends up taking care of the child a racist sharecropper.
+It earned a 14.8 national Nielsen rating, equaling 14.1 million households, making it the eighth highest-rated prime time program for the week of December 26, 1994 to January 1, 1995.
 In terms of total viewers, the film was the sixth most-watched prime time program with an audience of 22.9 million.

 In 1995, Gossett returned to the role of Chappy for Sidney J. Furie's Iron Eagle IV, and Ray Alexander for Ray Alexander: A Menu for Murder.
-He also acted in the made for television urban drama Zooman about a child who dies from a strait bullet.
+He also acted in the made for television urban drama Zooman about a child who dies from a stray bullet.

 On April 14, 1996, the period television film Captive Heart: The James Mink Story premiered.
-In it Gossett portrayed James Mink.
-The story is about Mink, an affluent black businessman from Canada, pretending to be his wife's slave to travel to the American South to rescue their daughter. who's been enslaved.
-On the project Gossett explained that initially he "wasn't available but they came back and I'm glad they did It's a great script plus I'm a history fan so this was a most fortunate experience.
+In it, Gossett portrayed James Mink.
+The story is about Mink, an affluent black businessman from Canada, pretending to be his wife's slave to travel to the American South to rescue their daughter who has been enslaved.
+On the project, Gossett explained that initially he "wasn't available but they came back and I'm glad they did It's a great script plus I'm a history fan so this was a most fortunate experience.
 What a joy to work with Kate Nelligan too It's like playing tennis to work with somebody who constantly makes you better.
 We just bounced off each other and it was wonderful."
-Gossett was fascisnated by the evolution of his character and explained it "was the reason I grabbed at the part.
+Gossett was fascinated by the evolution of his character, explaining that it "was the reason I grabbed at the part.
 It was an actor's journey, to go through the underground railway the wrong way Mink went from being a gentleman of stature to being one of the affluent men of the town and then to becoming his wife's slave."

-That year he played the lead in Arthur Penn's film Inside which was screened at Cannes before being released as a television film, where he also served as an executive producer.
-For his effort Gossett received a CableACE Award nomination for "Best actor in a movie or mini-series".
+That year, Gossett played the lead in Arthur Penn's film Inside which was screened at Cannes before being released as a television film, where he also served as an executive producer.
+For his effort, Gossett received a CableACE Award nomination for Best Supporting Actor in a Movie or Mini-series.

 Also in 1996, Gossett acted in the Broadway play Chicago, acted in the made-for-television film Run for the Dream: The Gail Devers Story, and the documentary series The Great War and the Shaping of the 20th Century.

 On March 7, 1997, To Dance with Olivia premiere, a television film in which Gossett plays the lead and produce.
 Robin Hall Domeier of The Tennessean said "Gossett gives a solid performance."